benbennza1/Exercise-Squared/README.md

 # Exercise-Squared
  An upper/lower body exercise randomizer
- Yall all know you been lacking dem exercises!
+ Y'all know you been lacking dem exercises!

  I have created this for office to get their butts off their chairs, and have some fun along with it!